launchdarkly/terraform-provider-launchdarkly/website/docs/d/webhook.html.markdown

 - `tags` - Set of tags associated with the webhook.

+- `statements` - List of policy statement blocks used to filter webhook events.
+For more information on webhook policy filters read [Adding a policy filter](https://docs.launchdarkly.com/integrations/webhooks#adding-a-policy-filter).
+To learn more, read [Policy Statement Blocks](#policy-statement-blocks).

 - `policy_statements` - List of policy statement blocks used to filter webhook events.
 For more information on webhook policy filters read [Adding a policy filter](https://docs.launchdarkly.com/integrations/webhooks#adding-a-policy-filter).
 To learn more, read [Policy Statement Blocks](#policy-statement-blocks).
+This attribute is **deprecated** in favor or `statements`.
+Please update all references of `policy_statements` to `statements` to maintain compatibility with future versions.

 ### Policy Statement Blocks

-Webhook `policy_statements` blocks are composed of the following arguments:
+Webhook `statements` (previously `policy_statements`) blocks are composed of the following arguments:

 - `effect` - Either `allow` or `deny`.
 This argument defines whether the statement allows or denies access to the named resources and actions.